water-mizuu/easthardware_pms/session_notes.md

 one another, needing mouse clicks on a what is supposed to be a tab-driven workflow.
 I need to look into this.
 Furthermore, I need to change the units in the creation / edit windows, so there's that

+## June 5, 2025 || 8:49PM -- @water-mizuu

+I just accounted for two window lifecycle events, which update the login/logout state in the database.
+First, I implemented an automatic logout system whenever a client has been found to log in, and then subsequently disconnect.
+This handles all cases where the client disconnects, whether it is due to errors, shutdown, or whatnot.
+On the other hand, cases where the server crashes / closes is tricky.
+If the server closes gracefully, all connections are severed, and the clients see that the server closed.
+However, if the server crashes,